Exceptional surgeries on alternating knots: Preliminaries

 \subsection{Families of knots}

 We here introduce some notions for knots that we use in this paper.

 A \textit{bridge index} of a knot in $S^3$ is defined as the minimal number of local maxima (or local minima) up to ambient isotopy.
 Thus, a knot with bridge index $2$ is called a \textit{two-bridge knot}.
-Since two-bridge knots are alternating, due to the result of Menasco showed \cite{Menasco1984}, a two-bridge knot is hyperbolic unless it is a $(2,p)$-torus knot.
+Since two-bridge knots are alternating, a natural consequence of Menasco's work in \cite{Menasco1984} is that a two-bridge knot is hyperbolic unless it is a $(2,p)$-torus knot.

-Here we recall definitions of an arborescent knot and its type.
+We now recall some standard notation and terminology regarding arborescent knots.
 See \cite{Wu1996} for full details.
 By a \textit{tangle}, we mean a pair with a 3-ball and properly embedded 1-manifolds.
 From two arcs of rational slope drawn on the boundary of a pillowcase-shaped 3-ball, one can obtain a tangle, which is called a \textit{rational tangle}.
 A tangle obtained by putting rational tangles together in a horizontal way is called a \textit{Montesinos tangle}.
 An \textit{arborescent tangle} is then defined as a tangle that can be obtained by summing several Montesinos tangles together in an arbitrary order.

 Suppose that a knot $K$ in $S^3$ is obtained by closing a tangle $T$.
 If $T$ is a Montesinos tangle, then we call $K$ a \textit{Montesinos knot}, and if $T$ is an arborescent tangle, then we call $K$ an \textit{arborescent knot}.